Joshrizika/wingwatch/README.md

 ### main.py

 Takes in the data output from flight_paths.py and runs that data through the clustering algorithm and the spot finding algorithm.
-It outputs JSON data of spots in that city.
+It saves the results to a .csv file.

 ## Running the App